usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 14F: Card Expiration Date
 : The card expiration date SHALL be printed on the card as depicted in
     [Figure 4-1](#fig-4-1).
 The card expiration date SHALL be in a YYYYMMMDD format.
-The YYYY characters represent the four-digit year, the DD character represent the two-digit day of the month, and the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
+The YYYY characters represent the four-digit year, the DD characters represent the two-digit day of the month, and the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
 The Zone 14F expiration date SHALL be printed in 6&nbsp;pt to 9&nbsp;pt Arial Bold.